BivinSadler/Time-Series-for-Data-Science/Errata/ReadMe.md

 Errata Sheet

+Page 9   Figure 1.8 (c) and (f) are incorrect.
+The corrected Figure 1.8 and caption are given below.

 Page 31    In all of the code, bitcoin should not be capitalized.

 Page 43  Note:  Code is modified slightly to give plots(a)-(c)